Recognition of collapsible complexes is NP-complete: Conclusion

 \section{Conclusion}

 We have shown that it is NP-hard to decide whether a $3$-dimensional complex collapses to a point.
 Here we mention few (simple) corollaries of our construction as well as several related questions.

-\heading{Collapsing $d$-complexes to $k$-complexes.} Motivated by a question of Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08} about higher dimensions, we set up question $(d,k)$-COLLAPSIBILITY asking whether a given $d$-dimensional complex collapses to some $k$-dimensional complex where $d > k \geq 0$ are fixed parameters.
+\heading{Collapsing $d$-complexes to $k$-complexes.} Motivated by a question of Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08} about higher dimensions, we set up question $(d,k)$-\textsc{Collapsibility} asking whether a given $d$-dimensional complex collapses to some $k$-dimensional complex where $d > k \geq 0$ are fixed parameters.

-Our result shows that $(3,0)$-COLLAPSIBILITY is NP-complete; however, it is not difficult to observe that our result can be extended to showing that $(d,k)$-COLLAPSIBILITY is NP-complete for any $d \geq 3$ and $k \in \{0,1\}$.
-For this it is sufficient to attach a $d$-simplex to $v_{and}$ and remark that if $\Phi$ is not satisfiable, then any collapsing of $K(\Phi)$ yields a complex of dimension $2$ or more.
+Our result shows that $(3,0)$-\textsc{Collapsibility} is NP-complete; however, it is not difficult to observe that our result can be extended to showing that $(d,k)$-\textsc{Collapsibility} is NP-complete for any $d \geq 3$ and $k \in \{0,1\}$.
+For this it is sufficient to attach a $d$-simplex to $v_{and}$, say, and remark that if $\Phi$ is not satisfiable, then any collapsing of $K(\Phi)$ yields a complex of dimension $2$ or more.
 (We also remark that the case $d \geq 3$, $k = 1$ can be already obtained from the construction of Malgouyres and Franc\'{e}s.)

-As we mentioned in the introduction, it is not hard to see that $(d,k)$-COLLAPSIBILITY is polynomial time solvable whenever $d \leq 2$, and also in codimension 1 case (see Propostion~\ref{p:codim}).
+As we mentioned in the introduction, it is not hard to see that $(d,k)$-\textsc{Collapsibility} is polynomial time solvable whenever $d \leq 2$, and also in the codimension 1 case (see Proposition~\ref{p:codim}).

-In the remaining cases, $d \geq k + 2 \geq 2$, it is reasonable to believe that $NP$-hardness reduction can be obtained with higher dimensional analogues of the gadgets in our construction.
-However, it does not yield from our construction immediately, therefore we pose this case as a question.
+In the remaining cases, $d \geq k + 2 \geq 2$, it is reasonable to believe that an $NP$-hardness reduction can be obtained with higher dimensional analogues of the gadgets in our construction.
+However, it does not follow from our construction immediately, therefore we pose this case as a question.

-\begin{question} What is the complexity status of $(d,k)$-collapsibility for $d \geq k + 2 \geq 2$? \end{question}
+\begin{question} What is the complexity status of $(d,k)$-\textsc{Collapsibility} for $d \geq k + 2 \geq 2$? \end{question}

 \heading{Collapsing to a fixed $1$-complex.} In fact, our construction also shows that it is NP-complete to decide whether a $3$-dimensional complex collapses to a fixed $1$-complex.
 For this, it is sufficient to attach the fixed $1$-complex to $v_{and}$ (and eventually a $d$-simplex for $d \geq 3$ again if we want to reach higher dimension).